nickzoic/nick.zoic.org/art/the-touring-commuter/index.md

 Yes, the QR skewers make it quicker to change tyres *but on this bike I've had more QR failures than punctures!*.

+*I'd tried replacing the rear axle with an [Ebay solid axle](https://www.ebay.com.au/itm/324139203337) (3/8" x 26tpi).
+This worked fine, the dimensions are close enough that everything fits, so it's worth bearing in mind if you're stuck with dead bearings in a one-horse town.*

+*But it proved slightly annoying because the solid axle didn't fit with a lot of cassette lock ring tools which use the skewer hole for alignment, and also I had to have a 15mm spanner in the toolkit to undo the axle nuts.*

 I've ended up replacing the skewers with
 [allen key skewers](https://www.99bikes.com.au/qr-skewer-set-bbb-wheelfixed-allenkey)
 since I always carry allen keys anyway.
 It's really just a very long